kagsimsek/kagsimsek.github.io/misc.md

 _The difference between fucking around and science is taking notes_ -Adam Savage

+_If my calculations are correct, when this baby hits 88 miles per hour, you are going to see some serious shit._ -Dr. Emmett Brown

 * Quantum-mechanical harmonic oscillator: Copy the following into a Mathematica notebook and evaluate it.
 WF[n] will produce you the normalized nth eigenfunction of the oscillator.

 ```Mathematica